Gain experience off campus

 Each specialized course offers a classroom portion focused on a particular practice area and is taught by an expert working that area.
 These externships have regularly scheduled classes.
 Many classes allow remote participation by students wherever they may live.
 Some assign students to placements while others require students to line up their own placements.
 All specialized externship course names start with the word “Externship,” making them easy to find in the alphabetical lists in the course schedules and course descriptions.

 Path to Registration.
 The published course schedule for each term lists the specialized externship courses offered and includes notes with detailed instructions about eligibility and how to proceed with registration.
 You must report your externship site via a proposal.
 To do so, log into the 12twenty Experiential Learning module and click + New Experience in the top right corner to access the proposal form.
+Choose Report Assigned site and fill out form.

 General Externship Courses